Becoming a Trainer

 Step One: Attend an LGBTQA 101 session.
 Sessions can either be by request through a department, organization, or class, or are presented throughout the semester by the LGBTQA Resource Center.
 To find out more information about upcoming presentations, check the LGBTQA 101 page.

 Step Two: Fill out the Trainer Application.
 Click here to fill out the OrgSync application.
-Applications for the Fall of 2013 is September 1.
-You will be notified by September 15 if you have been selected.
+Application deadline for Spring of 2014 is January 10, 2014.
+You will be notified by January 17, 2014 if you have been selected.

 Step Three: Attend the "Train the Trainers" presentation.
 One session will be offered for each semester and over the summer.
 The time and date will be decided by the selected applicants and the Pride Committee.